jscutlery/semver/README.md

 #### When run, this executor does the following

-1. Retrieve the current version of affected projects.
+1. Retrieve the current version by looking at the last `git tag`.
-2. Bump versions based on your commits.
+2. Bump `package.json` version based on your commits.
-3. Generates CHANGELOGs based on your commits (uses [conventional-changelog-angular](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular) under the hood).
+3. Generates CHANGELOG based on your commits (uses [conventional-changelog-angular](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular) under the hood).
-4. Creates a new commit including your `package.json` files and updated CHANGELOGs.
+4. Creates a new commit including your `package.json` file and updated CHANGELOG.
-5. Creates new tags with the new versions number.
+5. Creates new tag with the new version number.
-6. Push the releases (if enabled).
+6. Pushes the release (if enabled).
-7. Run post-targets.
+7. Runs post-targets (if defined).

 #### Available options